bstolle/React-App---Playground/README.md

 - Build a custom component
 - apply SASS to the application
 - learn the syntax basics

+> BONUS POINTS!
+Think of a useful app I would like to have (thats simple) and make it here.

 ### Available components and properties